cabforum/servercert/docs/BR.md

 This extension contains a bitmap representing the distinct domain validation method(s) defined within [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) and performed by the CA to meet the requirements of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) prior to issuance of the Certificate.

+*Effective June 15, 2025*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA SHOULD ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.

-For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.
+*Effective April 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.

 A domain validation method is represented as having been used to issue a Certificate if the bit associated with that domain validation method is set to `1` in this extension.

 If a `dNSName` `GeneralName` value in the `subjectAltName` extension has been fully validated in accordance with the requirements of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) using multiple domain validation methods, the CA MUST assert only one of the domain validation methods used for that `dNSName` `GeneralName` value.

 This extension MUST NOT be marked critical.

-Bits representing the use of one or more [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) domain validation methods MUST be encoded in this extension as follows:
+When including this extension in a Certificate, the bits representing the use of one or more [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) domain validation methods MUST be encoded in this extension as follows:

 * The leading bit in position 0 is reserved.
 * Each subsection of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) corresponds with the bit in the same position as the subsection's number under 3.2.2.4: